IAmMoltony/configs/README.md

 ## Warning

-All configs and scripts for installing/updating/syncing assume that this repo is in `~/configs`.
+All configs and scripts for installing/updating/syncing assume that this repo is in your home directory, so make sure you clone it there or symlink it.